Rainbow Road: Characteristics

-Rainbow Road customarily appears as the final original track of each game.
-It typically is among the most difficult to complete, since most of the Rainbow Road tracks have no rails to prevent the player from falling off the edges of the track during a turn, and oftentimes have tight curves, steep slopes, and wavy grounds.
-The Rainbow Roads of some Mario Kart editions have been revised to be featured more than once throughout the series.
+Rainbow Road customarily appears as the final brand new track of each Mario Kart game and the final race of the Special Cup.
+It typically is among the most difficult to complete, since most Rainbow Road tracks often have little to no guardrails to prevent the player from falling off the edges of the track, and oftentimes feature tight curves, steep slopes, and wavy grounds.